Professor Beat Kümin

 Collaborative ventures help to set these topics in a wider interdisciplinary framework:

-- The Warwick-founded 'Drinking Studies Network', which facilitates workshops, an annual symposium and new research initiatives (I co-direct its 'Understanding Excess' cluster);
+- The Warwick-founded 'Drinking Studies NetworkLink opens in a new window', which facilitates workshops, an annual symposium and new research initiatives (I co-directed its 'Understanding ExcessLink opens in a new window' cluster and sit on the advisory board);

-- The 2018-19 Humanities Research Centre Workshop series on the theme of PASSION.
+- The 2018-19 Humanities Research Centre Workshop series on the theme of PASSIONLink opens in a new window.

 Public Engagement

-Exploring the evolution of the picnic on German station SWR2
+Exploring the contents & meanings of tower capsules for German station SWR2

-In other activities, I explored the impact of digital technologies, produced several learning resources, wrote for A-level audiences, discussed the 'Renaissance from Below' and participated in a public round table event on 'parishes & migration'.
+In other activities, I produced several learning resources, wrote for A-level audiences, discussed the 'Renaissance from BelowLink opens in a new window', directed the FEAST! theme for Coventry UK City of Culture, took over the Twitter account of the Ecclesiastical History Society and participated in a public round table events on 'parishes & migration' and 'The Future of Hospitality'.

-More detailed information appears on my 'public engagement' and media work pages.
+More detailed information appears on my 'public engagementLink opens in a new window' and media work pages.

 Selected Publications